marciomarinho/show-service/README.md

 3. **Mocks**: Update mocks when interfaces change
 4. **Documentation**: Update README for significant changes

+**Note**:

-**Note**: This service assumes `slug` as the primary key for shows.
+- This service assumes `slug` as the primary key for shows.
 If you need different partitioning strategies or data models, consider the repository pattern which allows for easy data store replacement.

+- For simplicity, no API Versioning. e.g: /v1/shows